HessamCheraghi/resume/README.md

 - Ceramic Factory Dashboard

-  This dashboard offers a user-friendly interface designed to streamline operational oversight.
-It integrates real-time data and comprehensive analytics, enabling managers to monitor production metrics, track inventory, and identify efficiency improvements.
+  This dashboard offers a user-friendly interface designed to offer a centralized interface where factory administrator can monitor production metrics, track inventory, manage orders, and ensure quality control. in this project I mastered Typescript to manage large application logic and Chart.js to visualize data, also I used tailwind to create a responsive and mobile first UI.

   the project stack: